bird-house/pyramid-phoenix/docs/source/tutorial/visualisation.rst

 Select Data Source
 ------------------

 In the next step you will choose the data source.
-Currently there is only the ESGF data archive:
+Currently there is only the :term:`birdhouse:ESGF` data archive:

 .. image:: ../_images/tutorial/choose_source.png